-Your blog provides you with credibility and serves as a starting point to differentiate yourself in a crowded market, it increases customer loyalty, it makes your clients come back and it is a way to attract your ideal clients.
+Your blog provides credibility and a starting point to differentiate yourself in a crowded market.
+It increases customer loyalty, makes your clients come back, and is a way to attract your ideal clients.

 12. CPM advertising

-In the digital marketing and online advertising world, CPM means cost per thousand impressions.
+In digital marketing and online advertising, CPM means cost per thousand impressions.
 It is the amount of money a blogger gets paid for showing one thousand ad impressions.
-It’s a very popular way of monetizing a blog, mainly because it’s easy to set it up technically.
-It creates value in the market since advertisers can reach a wide audience while being able to optimize those campaigns so they can reach their goals.
+It’s an intelligent way of monetizing a blog, mainly because it’s technically easy to set it up.
+It creates value in the market since advertisers can reach a broad audience while optimizing those campaigns to achieve their goals.

-PPC means pay per click.
-It is a business model where an advertiser pays a certain amount each time an ad of theirs is clicked.
+PPC means pay-per-click.
+It is a business model where an advertiser pays a certain amount each time an advertisement is clicked.
 It is essentially a way of acquiring web visitors to a site.
 Google AdSense is a sought-after service known in this category.
-Although it has many competitors, only a few of the available options rise to the top as contenders.
-I’ve seen that if you succeed in this business model, your site has a considerable resale value as an investment.
+Although it has many competitors, few available options rise to the top as contenders.
+If you succeed in this business model, your site has a considerable resale value as an investment.

-There you have it, How Do Bloggers Get Paid?
+There you have it.
+How Do Bloggers Get Paid?
 You’ve seen some of the most popular options at your fingertips.
-You may find that your skillset or budget is better suited to a particular alternative.
+However, you may find that your skillset or budget is better suited to a particular alternative.
 The good news is that you can profit from one choice or all thirteen.

 These possibilities are not written in stone.
 You can test different options to see what suits you best.
-This way you’ll become more experienced and your income should also improve.
+You’ll become more experienced, and your income should also improve.
 Profiting from your passions has never been so accessible.